AlexXanderGrib/node-tdlib/docs/api/index/namespaces/types/namespaces/default/type-aliases/getMessageLink$Input.md

 > **getMessageLink$Input**: `object`

 Returns an HTTPS link to a message in a chat.
-Available only for already sent messages in supergroups and channels, or if message.can_get_media_timestamp_links and a media timestamp link is generated.
+Available only if messageProperties.can_get_link, or if messageProperties.can_get_media_timestamp_links and a media timestamp link is generated.
 This is an offline request

 ## Type declaration